cortizaldana/Project-Engineering-Explanation/README.md

-# Building The Foundation For Our Production like env
+# Building The Foundation For Our Production Like Enviornement

 - I'll be relying on KVM/QEMU to virtualize everything
 - Virtualizing will keep cost down